Principles of transport policy

 © FOT

-• Development of intelligent transport infrastructure and efficient transport management or ‘smart roads'.
+• Development of 'intelligent' transport infrastructure and efficient transport management or ‘smart roads'.

 • Long-term and sustainable investment to maintain the performance of the transport system.
 Follow-up costs to be taken into account.